penglb3/cuda_hw1/README.md

 - `-a [time to repeat]`

 ## Note
 The code is tested under Windows Environment, so I can't guarantee it will compile or run without problem under Linux.
-Should I get access to Linux environment, I will test these code and (hopefully, if I don't forget XD) update this manual.